Borderline and other "incurable" mental disorders

 But we feel hopeless because science says that borderline disorder is incurable.
 So although one part of me knows we're all energy beings able to self-actualize (in that sense, there's no such thing as "mental disorder"), another part of me feels sorry to know that some physical limitations (in this case, brain related) can prevent some people to live their full potential.
 I don't know which one is right... you do?

-In reply to by Edu
+In reply to I feel like I was born to hurt her by Edu

 Comment